rapidstream-org/rapidstream-tapa/docs/tutorial.rst

 Asynchronous MMAP Interface
 :::::::::::::::::::::::::::

-This section covers the usage of asynchronous memory-mapped interfaces.
+This section introduces the asynchronous memory-mapped interfaces briefly.
+A detailed tutorial is available
+:ref:`here <introduction-to-async-mmap>`.

 Vitis HLS assumes a fixed latency for the regular ``tapa::mmap`` interfaces, which are implemented using AXI memory-mapped interfaces (``m_axi``) in RTL.